 To say I’m excited to smoke this cigar is an understatement.
 This cigar is a relaunch of what manufacturer Matias Maragoto calls a “very old Cuban brand.”
 This cigar was originally released over 15 years ago as a milder cigar.
 But Maragoto said Villiger wasn’t happy with how the blend turned out, so they pulled it from their lineup.
 Last year they decided it was time to rework the blend and bring the cigar back, and here it finally is!
 I’ll let Maragoto explain more about this relaunch.

 For more information, and to order this cigar, visit villigercigars.com.

 This cigar finally came to the States after being available exclusively in European markets for almost a year.
 It was well worth the wait.
 These cigars come in four sizes varying from 3 1/2 x 56 to 6 x 60 (the Tempo).
-I won’t say much more about it yet because our smoking editor, Cliff, has the pleasure of reviewing this cigar, and he’ll have plenty to say.
-Check back on our website soon for Cliff’s review.
+I won’t say much more about it yet because our smoking editor, Cliff, had the pleasure of reviewing this cigar, and he has plenty to say.

 Wrapper: Habano Jamastrán

 Binder: Olancho and Azacualpa